babasaraki/iandow.github.io/_posts/2016-12-10-Benchmarking_MapR_Streams_vs_Kafka.md

 Furthermore, replication in MapR is more efficient since the underlying storage (MapR-FS) is distributed.
 Callbacks for synchronous sends will be invoked the moment a message is written to the filesystem on one MapR node.
 With Kafka, those callbacks only execute after Zookeeper finishes copying messages through Zookeeper on each of the in-sync replicas.

 ## Why does MapR Streams handle so many more topics than Kafka?

-The computational complexity of a stream topic relates largely to how efficiently you can find the files belonging to a topic then read or write to those files.
-Finding the file is easy in MapR Stream because it uses only one file for a stream no matter how many topics it has.
-Furthermore MapR Streams inherits the property of efficient I/O patterns from the core platform.
-MapR-FS keeps files coherent and clean so that I/O operations can be efficiently buffered and address sequential locations on disk.
+A topic is just metadata of a Mapr Stream, it does not introduce overhead to normal operations.
+The MapR Stream uses only one file for a stream no matter how many topics it has and it  inherits efficient I/O patterns from the core MapR filesystem (MapR-FS) which keeps files coherent and clean so that I/O operations can be efficiently buffered and addressed to sequential locations on disk.

-Kafka on the other hand, represents each topic partition by at least one directory and several files per partition.
-The more topics Kafka has, the more files it creates.
-This makes it difficult to buffer disk operations, perform sequential I/O, and it increases the complexity of what Zookeeper must manage.
+On the other hand, Kafka represents each topic by at least one directory and several files per partition.
+The more topics/partitions Kafka has, the more files it creates.
+This makes it harder to buffer disk operations, perform sequential I/O, and it increases the complexity of what Zookeeper must manage.

 # Other Advantages for MapR Streams